 In the Rule of Osha-Ifá (better known as Santeria), the rituals, offerings and spells on behalf of the Orishas and Eggun (spirits and ancestors), are carried out with the intention of seeking help, guidance, protection, healing or success in different aspects of life. .

-In the first instance, if you decide to practice spiritual rituals, it is important to do so with respect and seriousness, to follow the proper steps and to take into account the possible consequences of your actions in daily life and in the spiritual realm. as they say out there, "The one who knows does not pay the same as the one who does not know", we must take responsibility when we do religious things.
+In the first instance, if you decide to practice spiritual rituals, it is important to do so with respect and seriousness, to follow the proper steps and to take into account the possible consequences of your actions in daily life and in the spiritual realm. as they say out there, "He who knows does not pay the same as he who does not know", we must take responsibility when we do religious things.

-My answer is: “Santeria jobs do work”, and it is that the effectiveness of the rituals cannot be denied because they are done incorrectly, without forgetting that the belief in their power and efficacy it's a matter of faith and it depends on the trust you place and the individual experiences of each person.
+My answer is: «Santería works do work», and it is that the effectiveness of the rituals cannot be denied because they are done incorrectly, without forgetting that the belief in their power and efficacy it's a matter of faith and it depends on the trust you place and the individual experiences of each person.

 It is also important to remember that this does not exist only in the Yoruba religion, many ritual, spiritual and religious practices have been used for centuries by various cultures and communities to connect with the divine, cultivate inner peace, promote emotional and physical healing, and achieve other goals.